 1. Each Party shall use the Confidential Information disclosed by the other Party solely for the purposes of evaluating the transportation of natural gas into California on Kern River’s System and shall not use such materials in relation to any other project.
 Each Party shall maintain all Confidential Information in the strictest confidence and shall disclose the Confidential Information only to its officials, employees, agents, representatives, attorneys, and consultants (collectively referred to as “Representatives”) who have been informed and have agreed to be bound by the terms and conditions set forth in this Confidentiality Agreement.
 Each Party shall be responsible for any actions of its Representatives which are not in accordance with this Confidentiality Agreement or any other confidentiality agreement which its Representatives might sign in connection with the Confidential Information.

-2. Confidential Information which is furnished pursuant to this Confidentiality Agreement may be clearly marked and identified as confidential by the furnishing Party; however, information furnished by one Party to other Party that is proprietary in nature to the Disclosing Party shall be treated asConfidential Information pursuant to the terms and conditions of this Confidentiality Agreement.
+2. Written Confidential Information which is furnished pursuant to this Confidentiality Agreement shall be clearly marked and identified as confidential by the furnishing Party; however, Confidential Information furnished by one Party to other Party that is proprietary in nature to the disclosing Party shall be treated in accordance with the terms and conditions of this Confidentiality Agreement.

 All persons bound by this Confidentiality Agreement shall treat all Confidential Information as proprietary and confidential, and no such person shall use any of the Confidential Information in any matter to the detriment of either Party.